Ylacat/Ylacat/README.md

 - ✨I love working on a project with others
 - 💬 Ask me about [Cimple](https://github.com/ylacat/cimple) or [AppleGOD](https://github.com/ylacat/applegod) aka java/php.
 - ⚡ Fun fact: The Danish government still uses Windows XP and Vista.
-And they are afrid to update.
+And they are afraid to update.
-- ⚡ Fun fact: The Danish police uses spicial made file formats to secure audio recorinds (It's really just wav).
+- ⚡ Fun fact: The Danish police uses special made file formats to secure audio recordings (It's really just wav).

 ##### Now some boring stuff: